democratic-csi/democratic-csi/README.md

 ![Image](https://img.shields.io/github/workflow/status/democratic-csi/democratic-csi/CI?style=flat-square)

 # Introduction
+**What is Democratic-CSI?**

-`democratic-csi` implements the `csi` (container storage interface) spec providing storage for various container orchestration systems (ie: Kubernetes).
+`Democratic-CSI` implements the `csi` (Container Storage Interface) specifications providing storage for various container orchestration systems (*ie: Kubernetes, Nomad, OpenShift*).

-The current focus is providing storage via iscsi/nfs from zfs-based storage systems, predominantly `FreeNAS / TrueNAS` and `ZoL` on `Ubuntu`.
+The current focus is providing storage via iSCSI or NFS from ZFS-based storage systems, predominantly `TrueNAS / FreeNAS` and `ZoL on Ubuntu`.

-The current drivers implement the depth and breadth of the `csi` spec, so you have access to resizing, snapshots, clones, etc functionality.
+The current drivers implement the depth and breadth of the `csi` specifications, so you have access to resizing, snapshots, clones, etc functionality.

-`democratic-csi` is 2 things:
+**What can Democratic-CSI offer?**

-- several implementations of `csi` drivers
+  **Several implementations of `csi` drivers**
     - `freenas-nfs` (manages zfs datasets to share over nfs)
     - `freenas-iscsi` (manages zfs zvols to share over iscsi)
     - `freenas-smb` (manages zfs datasets to share over smb)
     - `freenas-api-nfs` experimental use with SCALE only (manages zfs datasets to share over nfs)
     - `freenas-api-iscsi` experimental use with SCALE only (manages zfs zvols to share over iscsi)
     - `freenas-api-smb` experimental use with SCALE only (manages zfs datasets to share over smb)
     - `zfs-generic-nfs` (works with any ZoL installation...ie: Ubuntu)
     - `zfs-generic-iscsi` (works with any ZoL installation...ie: Ubuntu)
     - `zfs-local-ephemeral-inline` (provisions node-local zfs datasets)
     - `synology-iscsi` experimental (manages volumes to share over iscsi)
     - `lustre-client` (crudely provisions storage using a shared lustre share/directory for all volumes)
     - `nfs-client` (crudely provisions storage using a shared nfs share/directory for all volumes)
     - `smb-client` (crudely provisions storage using a shared smb share/directory for all volumes)
     - `node-manual` (allows connecting to manually created smb, nfs, lustre, and iscsi volumes, see sample PVs in the `examples` directory)

+  **Development**
-- framework for developing `csi` drivers
+  - Framework for developing `CSI` drivers

-If you have any interest in providing a `csi` driver, simply open an issue to discuss.
+If you have any interest in providing a `CSI` driver, simply open an issue to discuss.
 The project provides an extensive framework to build from making it relatively easy to implement new drivers.

 # Installation

-Predominantly 3 things are needed:
+Predominantly 3 prerequisites are needed:

-- node prep (ie: your kubernetes cluster nodes)
+- Nodes preperation (ie: Kubernetes cluster nodes)
-- server prep (ie: your storage server)
+- Storage server preperation
-- deploy the driver into the cluster (`helm` chart provided with sample `values.yaml`)
+- Deployment of the driver into the cluster (`helm` chart provided with sample `values.yaml`)

 ## Community Guides

 - https://jonathangazeley.com/2021/01/05/using-truenas-to-provide-persistent-storage-for-kubernetes/
 - https://gist.github.com/admun/4372899f20421a947b7544e5fc9f9117 (migrating
-  from `nfs-client-provisioner` to `democratic-csi`)
+  from `nfs-client-provisioner` to `democratic-CSI`)
 - https://gist.github.com/deefdragon/d58a4210622ff64088bd62a5d8a4e8cc
   (migrating between storage classes using `velero`)